 Reverse Mortgage Foreclosure Has No Effect on Heirs

 My MIL and FIL recently entered a reverse mortgage.
-House in good shape and worth about $150,000.
-I expect they will take a large distribution up front as well as withdrawal monthly amounts until they hit the max dictated by the lender.
-The large distribution up front coupled with fees, closing costs, mortgage insurance and interest build up means that if they continue to live in the house for even 15 years, I expect the loan balance to exceed the value of the home.
+The house is in good shape and worth about $150,000.
+I expect they will take a large distribution upfront as well as withdraw monthly amounts until they hit the max dictated by the lender.
+The large distribution up front coupled with fees, closing costs, mortgage insurance, and interest build means that if they continue to live in the house for even 15 years, I expect the loan balance to exceed the value of the home.
 Glad for the non-recourse nature of the loan, but my husband and I don’t want to touch their house after their death with a 10-foot pole.
 Hate the idea of being drug into any of the mess that heirs must deal with for no $ benefit.
 I know we can deed to the lender to avoid foreclosure, but we would like to not even be listed as an heir for the house.
-Hoping they can list in the will Heirs get asset A B or C, but heirs DO NOT get the house?
+Hoping they can list in the will that heirs get assets A B or C, but heirs DO NOT get the house.
 I know you’re not an attorney but is there a common way for children to divorce themselves from the house entirely while leaving all other transfers of ownership intact?
-We don’t want the house, need the house and certainly don’t want to unwind our parents’ financial decisions.
+We don’t want the house, need the house, and certainly don’t want to unwind our parents’ financial decisions.

 I think you are concerned at this point needlessly and you don’t have to do anything.
 You should consult with an attorney if you are concerned but I think your fears are unfounded.
 Firstly, your in-laws are the ones signing on the dotted line for the mortgage, not you.